quocnsh/VoteTRANS/README.md

 ## Dependencies

-* TextAttack framework (https://github.com/QData/TextAttack) (install by : `pip install textattack` for basic packages (such as PyTorch and Transformers) or `pip install textattack [optional]` for optional dependences.
-Please refer TextAttack installation ([https://github.com/QData/TextAttack](https://textattack.readthedocs.io/en/latest/0_get_started/installation.html)) for more detail.
+* TextAttack framework (https://github.com/QData/TextAttack) (install by : `pip install textattack` for basic packages (such as PyTorch and Transformers) or `pip install textattack [tensorflow,optional]` for tensorflow and optional dependences.
+Please refer TextAttack installation (https://textattack.readthedocs.io/en/latest/0_get_started/installation.html) for more detail.

 ## Usage